System Configuration API

 import type { GraphQLConfig } from '@keystone-next/types';

-config option allows you to configures certain aspects of your GraphQL API.
+The graphql config option allows you to configures certain aspects of your GraphQL API.

-It has a TypeScript type of GraphQLConfig
+It has a TypeScript type of GraphQLConfig.

 Options:

-): Allows you to limit the total number of results returned from a query to your GraphQL API.
-See also the per-listgraphql.queryLimits
+queryLimits(default:undefined): Allows you to limit the total number of results returned from a query to your GraphQL API.
+See also the per-listgraphql.queryLimitsoption in the Schema API.apolloConfig(default:undefined): Allows you to pass extra options into theApolloServerconstructor.
+See the Apollo docs for supported options.

 export default config({graphql: {queryLimits: { maxTotalResults: 100 },apolloConfig: { /* ... */ },},/* ... */});